Our Verdict

 Warmth

-The Paddle Wetshoes were among the warmest shoes we tested.
-The limestone-derived neoprene (Terraprene) plus a layer of soft fleece lining makes these a very warm shoe.
+The Paddle Wetshoes were some of the warmest shoes we tested.
+The limestone-derived neoprene (Terraprene) plus a layer of soft fleece lining make this a toasty shoe.
 However, with more warmth comes less drainage.
-If you're using these booties for their intended purpose - paddling - the lack of drainage helps to keep feet warm.
+If you're using these booties for their intended purposes, the lack of drainage helps to keep feet warm, as your body warms the trapped water.

 The inside of the Paddle is lined with a checkered fleece that feels incredible on bare feet and adds a little warmth.
-The warmth of these shoes can only get warmer based on their stretchy design.
-Since they are so stretchy, adding layers under them (wool socks, dry suit, etc) is a breeze.
+Since they are so stretchy, adding layers under them (socks, dry suit, etc) to further increase warmth is a breeze.

 Versatility